SUFE-AIFLM-Lab/FinEval/README.md

 | FinGPTv3.1            | 6B         | 22.5 | 43.2 | 22.0 | 22.5 | 27.6    |

 To better compare the capabilities of models across different tasks, FinEval categorizes all questions into two types: objective short-answer questions and subjective open-ended questions.
-Unlike the multiple-choice questions in FinEvalv1, the answers to objective short-answer questions in FinEvalv2 consist of two or three words or phrases.
+Unlike the multiple-choice questions in Finance Academic Knowledge, the answers to objective short-answer questions in Finance Industry Knowledge consist of two or three words or phrases.
 The large model needs to select the corresponding words as answers based on the question and the answer set provided in the prompt.
 Therefore, objective questions can better reflect the large model's ability to follow instructions and comprehend in various financial application scenarios.
 Subjective open-ended questions are constructed through the generation of GPT-4 combined with manual screening, requiring the large model to provide long-text responses.
 Thus, subjective open-ended questions can better simulate real-world interactive scenarios in business.

 The two tables show that GPT-4o outperforms other models in objective tasks with an average score of 78.1, excelling in categories like FSA and NEE.
 Domestic models like Gemini-1.5-flash also perform well, closely trailing GPT-4o.
 For subjective tasks, Qwen2.5-72B-Instruct leads with a score of 39.3, followed by Claude 3.5-sonnet at 38.8.
 While GPT models dominate, open-source models show strong potential, narrowing the performance gap.